Build Introduction

 Which Elixirs Should You Use?

 Visit the Alchemist and craft an Elixir providing any Resistance you need most, or the Assault Elixir to increase Attack Speed.
 Some Elixirs cannot be crafted and only drop from activities like Helltides or Nightmare Dungeons.
-Additionally, make sure to keep your health potion upgraded!

 The following Elixirs are useful for the Rake Spiritborn build: